Velodata/wordpress-plus-react/README.md

 This tutorial was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Please Note:  This tutorial is deliberately rather bland at an appearance level.
 The reason for this is simple;  the goal is NOT to show you how to create a pretty website but rather,  the goal is to how you how to obtain JSON data from the Wordpress API using the AXIOS library from within a React application.
 It is assumed you are capable of designing a "pretty website" yourself.

-If however,  you would like to see an example of a "pretty website" please visit https://news.velodata.org
+If you would like to see an example of a "pretty website" which uses all these technolgies at the same time,  please visit https://news.velodata.org

 ## Your first step